M66B/FairEmail/docs/FAQ-zh-rTW.md

 The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

 The errors *...
 Read error ...*, *...
 Write error ...*, *...
 Read timed out ...*, *...
 Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

+<a name="connectiondropped"></a>
+The error *...
+Connection dropped by server? ...* means that the email server unexpectedly terminated the connection.
+This sometimes happen when there were too many connections in a too short time or when a wrong password was used for too many times.
+In this case, please make sure your password is correct and disable receiving in the receive settings for about 30 minutes and try again.
+If needed, see [this FAQ](#user-content-faq23) about how you can reduce the number of connections.

 The error *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.